Cyberwarfare: Cyprus

 The New York Times published an exposé revealing an extensive three-year phishing campaign aimed against diplomats based in Cyprus.
 After accessing the state system the hackers had access to the European Union's entire exchange database.
 By login into Coreu, hackers accessed communications linking all EU states, on both sensitive and not so sensitive matters.
 The event exposed poor protection of routine exchanges among European Union officials and a coordinated effort from a foreign entity to spy on another country.
-"After over a decade of experience countering Chinese cyberoperations and extensive technical analysis, there is no doubt this campaign is connected to the Chinese government", said Blake Darche, one of the Area 1 Security experts - the company revealing the stolen documents.
+"After over a decade of experience countering Chinese cyberoperations and extensive technical analysis, there is no doubt this campaign is connected to the Chinese government", said Blake Darche, one of the Area 1 Security experts – the company revealing the stolen documents.
 The Chinese Embassy in the US did not return calls for comment.
 In 2019, another coordinated effort took place that allowed hackers to gain access to government (gov.cy) emails.
 Cisco's Talos Security Department revealed that "Sea Turtle" hackers carried out a broad piracy campaign in the DNS countries, hitting 40 different organizations, including Cyprus.

 Estonia

 In April 2007, Estonia came under cyber attack in the wake of relocation of the Bronze Soldier of Tallinn.
 The largest part of the attacks were coming from Russia and from official servers of the authorities of Russia.
 In the attack, ministries, banks, and media were targeted.
 This attack on Estonia, a seemingly small Baltic state, was so effective because of how most of Estonian government services are run online.
-Estonia has implemented an e-government, where bank services, political elections and taxes, and pretty much anything modern society is now all done online.
+Estonia has implemented an e-government, where banking services, political elections, taxes, and other components of a modern society are now all done online.